Take 2: Camera Support and Movement

 About the Instructor

 Steve Milligan is a professional cinematographer.
 Over the last fifteen years he has worked in long and short form documentary, narrative features, commercials, music videos, and projection design.
-He has been a lecturing fellow in the Duke Arts of the Moving Image program since 2015.
+He has been a lecturing fellow in the Duke Arts of the Moving Image program since 2015, and advisor to the Duke student-run production company, Freewater Productions since 2006.

 About the Location